anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

 <a name="6.2"></a>
 ##  6.2 Principles
-The following are core principles to consider when securing cloud-native applications;
+The following are core principles to consider when securing cloud native applications;

 - Deploy only secure applications and trusted codes
 - Only deploy applications from validated and verified images